dtao/PhilosopherDeveloper/source/posts/artificial-constraints-and-the-pursuit-of-mastery.markdown

 Before answering that question directly, let me confess something.
 After EMB---which, remember, was my first JavaScript project---I did not know what a prototype was, or how constructor functions work in JavaScript.
 I didn't know how `this` gets resolved.
 In fact **I'm not sure I even knew that JavaScript _had_ a `this` keyword**.
 I learned all of these things later, working on other JavaScript projects and doing research online to satisfy my own curiosity.
 So the style we used as a team protected me and my teammates from a certain class of bugs, yes; but it also sheltered us (or at least me) from a great deal of knowledge.

 That knowledge has served me well in my JavaScript work since EMB.
 For example, prototype-based inheritance is crucial to the design and performance of [lazy.js](http://danieltao.com/lazy.js/), my biggest open source project.
-On a more experimental level, dabbling with prototypes has led me to code some other interesting ideas such as [providing named arguments in JavaScript](https://github.com/dtao/named-args), [fixing the built-in `sort` function](https://github.com/dtao/sortfix), and even [putting the browser in a bubble](https://github.com/dtao/truman.js).
+On a more experimental level, dabbling with prototypes has led me to code some other interesting ideas such as [providing named arguments in JavaScript](https://github.com/dtao/named-args), [fixing the language's built-in array sorting](https://github.com/dtao/sortfix), and even [putting the browser in a bubble by faking network requests](https://github.com/dtao/truman.js).

 With that in mind, I propose the following simple distinction: